Python Turtle - Lesson 6¶

 TrueorFalse

-In Python testing if something is True or False is called testing the turthiness.
-When you compare two values, you are testing it’s truthiness.
+In Python, checking if something is True or False is called testing its truthiness.

 Comparison operators¶